-A rain barrel is a great solution to keep polluted runoff from leaving a home.
+A rain barrel is a great solution to keep polluted runoff from leaving a home and to have a nearly endless supply of non-potable water for landscaping.
 In the summer, residential irrigation can account for up to 40% of water consumption.
-By having a rain barrel and storing rainfall, you’ll have water for future use, whether it’s for watering plants or filling the bird bath (your garden and flowerbeds will be safe during any potential summertime water restrictions).
+By storing rainwater in a rain barrel, you’ll have water for future use, whether it’s for watering plants or filling the bird bath and your garden and flowerbeds will be safe during any potential summertime droughts or water restrictions.

 This really is an easy way to conserve water and save a little money.
 For more information view a video made by the Lions International with the Bowie Lions on their local rain barrel initiative.
 It earned international recognition for the Bowie Lions Club!